 That almost white cat was fast, but Grandma surprised me.
 While that cat was still thinking of vacating Grandma's church, Grandma jumped straight up in the air, and while she was still airborne, she hawked out a blue ribbon winning gob of Shoe Peg tobacco juice and spat a long string of that foul concoction toward that cat.
 That ungodly swill flung itself through the silence in slow motion, till directly it affixed itself into a tremendous splat straight atwixt that almost white cat's eyeballs.

 It was thigh high pandemonium when that juice scattered itself into a thousand droplets of Shoe Peg tobacco globules and made its initial contact with that cat's eyeballs.
 When that vicious swill went in for a landing, that almost white cat went into a set of the most peculiar convulsions a fellow ever saw and started letting out what sounded to me like a string of glory hallelujahs.
 Then he went screeching and caterwauling down that road, wobbling and spitting on his way to join his brethren in Mingo County, West Virginia.
 Every now and agin, as that bewildered cat's feet carried him pell-mell away from the proximity of Grandma, he would pause in his journey to throw a curse over his shoulder at his antagonist.

 "Grandma," I said.
 "Thank you, that was the best baptism I ever saw."

-Grandma just smiled and said, "I think I was partaking of either Brown Mule or Union Workman when I baptized that cat afore, neither one of them two won't settle and take root permanently on a almost white cat like Shoe Peg will.
+Grandma just smiled and said, "I think I was partaking of either Brown Mule or Union Workman when I baptized that cat before, neither one of those two won't settle and take root permanently on an almost white cat like Shoe Peg will.
 I reckon that almost white cat will stay baptized this time."

 "Grandma," I said.
 "That almost white cat ain't almost white no more, now he's just mostly white."